Brasov City Guide: top things to do & places to visit

 beneath the city?

 On any Brasov walking tour you’ll notice a massive Hollywood style sign perched high up on Tampa Mountain.
-Going there is a must - you’ll be rewarded with the best views over Brasov, the Carpathian Mountains and the surrounding area with the vast plains of Transylvania!
+Going there is a must - you’ll be rewarded with the best panoramic views of Brasov, the Romanian Mountains and the hills of Transylvania!

 Telecabina Tampa cable car will take you up there and back for 25 Lei or 5 Euro, but you can also go on an uphill hike to it and then a little more when there.